jackstirzaker/resources/README.md

-# resources
-Web design and development resources
+# Web design and development resources